 These won’t be for everyone, but when you’re dealing with heavy snow, sleet or heavy rainfall they can be perfect.
 They combine rubber with leather to create the perfect rain boot.
 They’re not the most elegant, but they have an interesting shape and are a good choice when you’re hiking, shoveling snow, or doing other labor outside.

 This is another boot that can be quite hit or miss though.
-Like with hiking boots, err on the side of subtle.
+Err on the side of subtle.

 Survive the Winter Months Looking Sharp and Staying Warm

 You no longer have to adopt the abominable-snowman look this winter.